Anacithara osumiensis

 Anacithara osumiensis is a species of sea snail, a marine gastropod mollusc in the family Horaiclavidae.

 R.N.
 Kilburn disputed in 1994 that Mangilia osumiensis should belong to the genus Anacithara, as it shows features that are unknown in Anacithara, such as two vestigial folds on the inner lip.

 Description

-The length of the dark white, fusiform shell attains 4.5 mm, its diameter 2 mm.
-The shell contains 7 whorls and is distinctly spirally striated.
-The aperture is oblong.
-The sinus is very short.
-The wide siphonal canal is curved.
+The length of the shell attains 4.5 mm, its diameter 2 mm.

+(Original description in Latin) The shell is fusiform, dirty whitish, and banded with dull yellow.
+Its spire is elevated and acute.
+There are 7 somewhat convex whorls, densely striated spirally and longitudinally plicate.
+The 8 folds are rather straight or slightly oblique and are somewhat thick.
+The body whorl surpasses the spire, is convex above, and attenuates below.
+The aperture is oblong and moderately wide.
+The peristome is sharp.
+The sinus is very short, and the siphonal canal is rather wide and short.

 Distribution

 This marine species occurs off the coasts of Japan.